 - conduct surveys and introduce them to the concept of cx-aware solutions development;

 - find out if participants think this approach is really important for product development (spoiler: it does).

 2. We defined how to approach interviewees

 As the event is highly startup-oriented, we chose startup founders and representatives as our focus group.
-To get as much information as possible from communicating with attendees and startups, we decided to effectively organize our approach.
+We decided to effectively organize our approach to get as much information as possible from communicating with attendees and startups.
 We created a survey and prepared an initial script with questions that interested us.
-To systematize the received data and have a separate profile for each respondent we used our own approach.
+We used our own approach to systematize the received data and have a separate profile for each respondent.
 This is the part where we decided to develop a simple yet useful mobile application.

 3. We created a simple yet useful mobile app

-You might wonder: “Why you guys bothered creating an app instead of just using the Google Forms?”
-There are a few reasons why the existing solutions didn’t fit us and we decided to create our own.
+You might wonder: “Why did you guys bother creating an app instead of just using Google Forms?”
+There are a few reasons why the existing solutions didn’t fit us, and we decided to create our own.

 The number one reason for creating an app was to ensure effective data collection and analysis.

 To kick things off, we held a workshop to paint a clear picture of what the app should look like and what we wanted to achieve while using it.
-For us, it was important not only to interview attendees while adhering to the initial list of questions but carefully listen to them and build a constructive dialogue.
+It was important to interview attendees while adhering to the initial list of questions and listen to them and build a constructive dialogue carefully.

 Additionally, the application allowed us to: